We already know the exact time at which we can play the Halo Infinite campaign

-In this way, yesterday we told you that the game had already reached its gold phase.
+Thus, yesterday we told you that the game had already reached its gold phase.
 That is, it is ready to be shipped to stores and enjoyed around the world.
-But what about Xbox Game Pass, when can we access and play it?
+But what Xbox Game Pass, when can we access and play it?

 Halo Infinite schedules revealed